 This information comes from Penn State University’s Strategic Plan.

 Organization Type: Select “health” from the drop-down menu

 Mission: The Pennsylvania State University is a multi-campus, land-grant, public research University that educates students from around the world, and supports individuals and communities through integrated programs of teaching, research, and service.
 Our discovery-oriented, collaborative, and interdisciplinary research and scholarship promote human and economic development, global understanding, and advancement in professional practice through the expansion of knowledge and its applications in the natural and applied sciences, social and behavioral sciences, engineering, technology, arts and humanities, and myriad professions.
 As Pennsylvania’s land-grant university, Penn State provides unparalleled access to education and public service to support the citizens of the Commonwealth and beyond.

-Data on staffing is from Penn State Fact Book – Fall 2016.
+Data on staffing are from Penn State Fact Book – Fall 2017.

 Regarding volunteers, each year, more than 16,500 Penn State student volunteers participate in fundraising efforts to support THON, whose sole beneficiary is Four Diamonds at Penn State Children’s Hospital.
 THON is the largest student-run philanthropy in the world, both in terms of revenue and volunteer participation.
 In addition, there are approximately 400 adults who actively volunteer at Penn State Health Milton S. Hershey Medical Center.